Application process for our campuses in the UK

 3. They have each read and accepted the terms and conditions and have each read and accept, and undertake that the student will abide by, the rules and regulations;

-6. The guardian will be contactable on the telephone numbers given on the application form throughout the student’s time travelling to, attending and returning from the relevant program;
+6. The guardian will be contactable on the telephone numbers given on the application form throughout the student’s time travelling to, attending and returning from the relevant programme;

-7. No other person’s consent is required for the student to attend the program;
+7. No other person’s consent is required for the student to attend the programme;

-9. ISSOS intends to run the relevant program in accordance with the descriptions most recently published on its website, but reserves the right to make any amendments to the programs at its absolute discretion and in such a manner as it considers appropriate;
+9. ISSOS intends to run the relevant programme in accordance with the descriptions most recently published on its website, but reserves the right to make any amendments to the programmes at its absolute discretion and in such a manner as it considers appropriate;

 12. These terms and conditions and all rights under them may be assigned or transferred by ISSOS but not by the guardian or the student;